PierreExeter/data-science-projects/2_house_prices/README.md

 ![streamlit_app_screenshot](img/streamlit_app_screenshot_2.png)

-TO CHANGE
-The project features data cleaning, feature engineering, one-hot encoding, feature selection and classifier fitting.
-The best classifier is Random Forest, with a train accuracy of 0.98 and an F1-score of 0.98.
-The kaggle submission scores 0.77 on the test set.
+The project features exploratory data analysis, data cleaning (handling outliers and missing values), feature engineering, target encoding, feature selection and model validation, hyperparameter tuning and regularization.
+The best regression model is Gradient Boosting, with a Root Mean Square Error of 0.12 on the train set.
+The kaggle submission scores 0.13 on the test set.
-TO CHANGE

 The associated Kaggle competition can be found [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).